-The acrylonitrile market’s dependence on the state of the economy was evidenced during the global recession in 2008–09, when it dropped by 12% in just a year.
-The acrylamide and nitrile rubber end markets have shown more resiliency than other acrylonitrile markets over the past 10 years.
-Acrylamides are essentially used to produce polyacrylamides, which are used primarily in wastewater treatment applications.
-The nitrile rubber market has been positively influenced by the fastrising production of nitrile gloves, which are used in the resilient and growing healthcare segment.
-However, both of these end markets are quite small and have not been able to fully offset the overall acrylonitrile market decline seen during the last global recession.
+Acrylonitrile demand is dependent on the state of the economy, as was seen during the global recession in 2008–09, when it dropped by 12% in just a year.
+Most of ACN’s major end-use markets —ABS/SAN resins, acrylic fibers, and adiponitrile — are cyclical and therefore directly affected by economic downturns, especially when consumer spending contracts.
+Conversely, the acrylamide and nitrile rubber markets have shown more resiliency over the past 10 years.
+Acrylamides are essentially used to produce polyacrylamides (PAM), which are used primarily in wastewater treatment applications.
+The nitrile rubber market has been positively influenced by the fast-rising production of nitrile gloves, which are used primarily within the resilient and growing healthcare segment.
+However, both of these end-use markets are quite small and have not been able to fully offset the overall ACN market decline seen during the last global recession.